Sipili Falatea

-Sipili Falatea (born 6 June 1997) is a French rugby union player, who plays as a tighthead prop for Bordeaux Bègles.
+Sipili Falatea (born 6 June 1997) is a French professional rugby union player who plays as a prop for Top 14 club Bordeaux Bègles and the France national team.
+Born on the island of Futuna, he joined mainland France in 2015 and began his professional career with Clermont in 2017.

-His nephew is French international rugby player Yoram Moefana, who plays for Bordeaux Bègles too as a centre.

-Early life and career
+Early life

 Originally from Futuna, Sipili Falatea was born into a rugby household with his brother Tapu Falatea and his nephew Yoram Moefana being professional rugby players.
 He arrived in Metropolitan France in 2015 thanks to his brother, joining Colomiers academy.

+Professional career

 Sipili Falatea was recruited by Top 14 club Clermont in the summer of 2017.
 In July 2022, he joined Bordeaux Bègles from the 2022-23 Top 14 season until 2024.

-International career

 Falatea was called by Fabien Galthié to the French national team for the first time in June 2021, for the summer tour of Australia.